SLEEPING BAG TESTING

 Panel Detail

-Net fill by panel will give separate weights for each section of the sleeping bag.
+Net fill by a panel will give separate weights for each section of the sleeping bag.
 A schematic drawing of the bag will be reported with each panel weight listed.

 Down (or) Fill-proofness of Fabric (Leakage or migration of Fill Material)